NinaQuik/stock-analysis/README.md

 If more stocks are added, the number of times that the rowCount is looped over would continue to increase in the original macro thus slowing elapsed time even more.
 The refactored code would handle an increase in stocks over time with less performance degradation.

 Refactoring code is beneficial in that it improves on the design, performance and readability of the software.
 Refactoring can be risky however, if the code isn't well documented or if there are insufficient test cases and functional requirements.
-For this exercise there were no obvious disadvantages in refactoring the code because the script was well commented and the expected results were clear and understood.
+For this exercise there were no obvious disadvantages in refactoring the code because the script was well commented, and the expected results were clear and understood.